 Lana-May is an accomplished clarinettist, violinist, saxophonist and bandleader born and raised in London, England.

 Influenced by her love of traditional jazz from the early 20th Century and all things golden-era vintage, Lana specialises in swing, blues and hot jazz clarinet.
-She combines her musical expertise and flair as an entertainer with a vintage aesthetic for an immersive, authentic jazz experience.
+She combines her musical expertise, soulful playing and captivating stage presence with a vintage aesthetic for an immersive, authentic jazz experience.

 However, as accomplished a classical instrumentalist as she had become, Lana was missing something musically – and that something was Jazz!
 Once Lana heard Artie Shaw whilst studying the clarinet she fell in love, and she has been in love ever since.

 In February 2018, she began the transition from classical to jazz.
 Lana got her first gig in a pub restaurant in Old Portsmouth as one half of the gypsy jazz duo ‘Hodge Club de Pompé’, which quickly became a weekly residency.
 It was there that she developed a real sense of her unique style, direction and fine tuned her musical language.